SaltyfishSauce/Dashboards/README.md

 ## How to Use

-1. Download the `.pbix` file from this repository.
+* View the live interactive dashboard here: https://public.tableau.com/app/profile/shang.ma5872/viz/DigitalMarketingPerformance_17337125540110/DigitalMarketingPerformanceDashboard
-2. Open the file using Microsoft Power BI Desktop.
+* Alternatively, download the .pbix file and open it with Microsoft Power BI Desktop.
-3. Interact with filters and visualizations to explore marketing performance metrics.
+* Use the available filters and slicers to explore campaign performance, channel effectiveness, and marketing trends.

+For a quick preview, dashboard screenshots are included in the screenshots directory.
 ---

 ## Future Enhancements